S-Drei/VeriFast/README.md

 ---

-Built for the Flare Hackathon.
+Built for the ETH Oxford Hackathon.